Hayden Foxe

-Hayden Vernon Foxe (born 23 June 1977) is an Australian former professional soccer player who works as assistant coach with Western United.
+Hayden Vernon Foxe (born 23 June 1977) is an Australian former professional soccer player who works as assistant coach with the Australia men's national soccer team.
 He played football as a centre-back at the top level in Germany, Japan, Belgium, England and Australia.
 Foxe represented his country at international level 11 times between 1998 and 2003.

 Club career

 Europe

 Beginning his career at Sydney club Blacktown City he moved to Dutch club Ajax Amsterdam where he played from 1995–97.
 Foxe soon established a reputation as a talented young defender, earning a move to J1 League club Sanfrecce Hiroshima in 1998–99.